Profile

 Making music and expressing through sounds

-In late 1990's he started with bedroom projects RADIATOR and ROBOT 3000.
-With his friend Miha N. they started one of the first shit-noise projects in Slovenia, called SNAJPER.
+In the 1990s, Matjaz and his friend Miha N. started one of the first shit-noise projects in Slovenia, called SNAJPER.
 Using no ordinary music equipment they recorded many sessions and released various tapes on different labels all over the world.
 Influenced by various styles of music and non-music, using their chaos-based ideas, different sound sources and expressing many ideas through this project played a key role for further improvisation-based bands for Matjaz.
+In 1996 he was involved in two experimental noise projects: RADIATOR, together with Miha N., and ROBOT 3000, the first ever HNW project from Slovenia.

-In 1999 he started with Miha N. a band called SIST EN 343, which is one of the pioneer bands in the field of experimental music and noise in Slovenia.
-Sound is made with more or less primitive equipment, different tools and use of different materials from near and far surroundings as a sound source – glass, plastic, different metals, pipes, etc.
+In 1999 Matjaz and Miha N. started a project called SIST EN 343, which is one of the pioneering bands in the field of experimental music and noise in Slovenia.
+Sound was made with more or less primitive equipment, different tools and with the use of different materials from near and far surroundings as a sound source, such as glass, plastic, different metals, pipes, etc.

-From 1999 to 2001 Matjaz took part with noise-core group MASTIKATOR.
-Together with Primoz C. and Miha N, being a screamer and driver most of the time.
-MASTIKATOR never rehearsed, and only decent recordings made were from different bedroom sessions and live recordings.
-They managed to record a few hours of material with many tracks and left some unpublished material.
-Only one studio session was done in this period, but sound-wise it was bad and therefore never used or released.
-They played about 30 concerts in Slovenia and abroad (Austria, Switzerland, Italy), recorded one demo tape and appeared on one compilation CD, Difficult music for difficult people vol.1.
+Between 1999 and 2001 Matjaz took part with noise-core group MASTIKATOR.
+Together with Primoz C. (RIP) and Miha N, being a screamer and driver most of the time.
+MASTIKATOR never rehearsed, and only decent recordings made were from different rehearsal sessions and live recordings.
+They managed to record a few hours of material with many tracks, and left some unpublished material.
+The only studio recording they had was never used or released.
+MASTIKATOR played about 30 concerts in Slovenia and abroad (Austria, Switzerland, Italy), recorded one demo tape and appeared on one compilation CD, Difficult Music For Difficult People Vol.1.

 What Matjaz has to say about his project: "With GEN 26 I want to explore deep sound characteristics, transform it, divert it, design it into construction of soundscapes and create logic to unlogic chaotic sequences of sounds, rhythms, sound waves, voices and sound detonations.
 My live performances, sets, can vary from ambient orientated, guest appearing to complete chaotic noise deviations and brutal sound interactive actions.
 Each set is unique and is highly based on improvisation only.
 So watch out to see it."